Greek Pork Chops Recipe

 - 4 boneless pork loin chops (3/4 inch thick and 4 ounces each)

-- 1. In a large resealable plastic bag, combine the first nine ingredients; add the pork.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight.
+- 1. In a large resealable plastic bag, mix first nine ingredients.
+Add pork chops; seal bag and turn to coat.
+Refrigerate 8 hours or overnight.

-- 2. Drain and discard marinade.
-Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill pork, covered, over medium heat or broil 4-5 in. from the heat for 4-5 minutes on each side or until a thermometer reads 145°.
-Let stand for 5 minutes before serving.
-Yield: 4 servings.
+Drain pork, discarding marinade.
+Grill chops, covered, over medium heat or broil 4 in. from heat until a thermometer reads 145°, 4-5 minutes per side.
+Let stand 5 minutes before serving.

 Reviews for Greek Pork Chops